Multipartite quantum correlations: symplectic and algebraic geometry approach: Local unitary equivalence of quantum states

 \subsection{Exceptional states and tensor rank}

 From the previous section we conclude that typically we are confronted with undecidability of local unitary equivalence upon examining the spectra of reduced one-particle density matrices.
 The problem can be be looked upon from another point of view, using tools borrowed from algebraic geometry, by exhibiting causes for such a situation.
 In particular, one can show that an obstacle is the existence of so-called exceptional states.
-To describe them we define the rank of a state \cite{land12}.
-To this end we consider the images of three maps corresponding to the cases of distinguishable particles, bosons and fermions, respectively, \begin{enumerate} \item The Segre map, $\mathrm{Seg}_L:\PP(\mc H_1)\times...\times\PP(\mc H_L) \lw \PP (\mc H)$, $ \mathrm{Seg}_L([v_1], ...,[v_L]) \lo [v_1\otimes ...\otimes v_L] $.
+To describe them we define the rank \cite{land12} of a state in $M$.
+The rank of a state is defined with respect to Perelomov coherent states $\mathbb{X}$ of a particular $K$-action on $\mathbb{P}\left( \mathcal{H} \right)$ \cite{perel}.
+For our discussion it will be important that the variety $\mathbb{X}$ consists of coherent states that are ''closest to classical''.
+This means that $\mathbb{X}$ can be understood as the orbit of $K$ through the state corresponding to the highest-weight vector in $\mathcal{H}$.
+In the cases considered by us the variety $\mathbb{X}$ can be also viewed as the image of the following three maps, corresponding to distinguishable particles, bosons and fermions, respectively,